[Workbench] Times out before API server loading active pipeline instances

 Unfortunately the information I need to do that did not appear to be readily available in the pipeline_instance object that the API server returns, so it can't sent as a filter parameter in the list request.
 Since the API server is embedding job information in the returned pipeline_instance object, it would be in a good position to augment that with some kind of 'job_status' read only field that could be filtered on.

-#7 Updated by Brett Smith about 3 years ago
+#7 Updated by Brett Smith over 3 years ago

 Discussed this a bit, and we agreed on a couple of things:

 - There's really no reason for Workbench's API client to timeout at all, since it's effectively bridging the Web browser with the API server.
 It should only hang up when one of those ends does: either the user stops the browser request, or Nginx hangs up on the API server end.
 Anything that moves the current client closer to that goal is an improvement.